chris85gillis/atlas-web_dart/0x02-dart-classes/README.md

 # 0x02-dart-classes

-This directory contains Dart projects for the "Classes" chapter of the Holberton School curriculum.
+This directory contains Dart projects for the "Classes" chapter of the Atlas School curriculum.

 ## Projects